-UIC to creatinine ratio (I/Cr ratio) was found to be significantly higher in pregnant women with TNs.
-Thyroglobulin, age, pre-pregnancy body mass index and iodine-excessive region were associated with TNs.
+11. The association of thyroid nodules (TNs)6 and iodine intake in pregnant women was investigated in a study by (Gao et al, 2019).
+Serum and spot urine samples from 2353 pregnant women were collected.
+Urine iodine concentration (UIC) and creatinine (Cr) level were determined in spot urine samples, serum thyroid hormones and thyroid autoantibodies.
+The UIC and UIC to creatinine ratio (I/Cr ratio) was found to be significantly higher in pregnant women with TNs.
+Thyroglobulin levels, age, pre-pregnancy body mass index and living in an iodine-excessive region were associated with TNs.
 The I/Cr ratio was not a significant risk factor for TNs in pregnant women in their second trimester.

-- 11. The effects of high iodine intake on thyroid function in pregnant and lactating women was investigated in China.
-An epidemiological study was conducted among 130 pregnant women and 220 lactating women aged 19 40 years in areas that had a drinking water iodine content of >300 and 50-100 μg/L in Shanxi in 2014.
+12. The effects of high iodine intake on thyroid function in pregnant and lactating women was investigated in China.
+An epidemiological study was conducted among 130 pregnant women and 220 lactating women aged 19 - 40 years in areas that had a drinking water iodine content of >300 and 50-100 μg/L in Shanxi in 2014.
 Urinary iodine levels and blood thyroid stimulating hormone levels were examined.
 It was concluded that excess iodine intake might increase the risk of subclinical hypothyroidism in pregnant women and lactating women.
 It was suggested that iodine nutrition and thyroid function should be monitored in women, pregnant women and lactating women who live in areas with high environmental iodine.
-(Ren et al. 2018). - A cross-sectional study was performed amongst 111 lactating women 12. in a refugee camp in Algeria who lived in areas with high and very high iodine concentrations in drinking water.
+(Ren et al, 2018).

+A cross-sectional study was performed amongst 111 lactating women 13. in a refugee camp in Algeria who lived in areas with high and very high iodine concentrations in drinking water.
 Breast milk iodine concentration (BMIC), UIC and the iodine concentration in the most commonly consumed foods/drinks were measured.
 A 24-h dietary recall was used to estimate iodine intake.
 Thyroid hormones and antibodies were measured in serum.
 Median UIC, BMIC and iodine intake across both areas were 350 μg/L, 479 μg/L and 407 μg/day, respectively.
 Thyroid dysfunction and/or positive thyroid antibodies were found in 33.3% of the women, of which 18.9% had hypothyroidism and 8.1% had hyperthyroidism and 6.3% had positive antibodies with normal thyroid function.
 Elevated thyroid antibodies were in total found in 17.1% of the women.
 There was no difference in the distribution of thyroid dysfunction or positive antibodies between high iodine and very high iodine drink water areas.
 It was found that BMIC could be considered as a good indication for iodine status among lactating women.
 There was an association found between BMIC and thyroid dysfunction and positive antibodies, which indicated that thyroid dysfunction may be caused by an excessive iodine intake.
 The high prevalence of thyroid dysfunction and the chronically high intake of iodine might have adverse health consequences for the women and their children.
-(Akare et al, 2015). - 13.
-Three years after the baseline study described above (Akare et al, 2015) a follow-up study was conducted.
-This included seventy-six children from the original study with a new sample of randomly selected children being included to increase the sample size to 289.
-At follow-up, urinary iodine, and blood levels of thyroid hormones and serum thyroglobulin were measured.
-Excessive iodine intake (defined as urinary iodine levels of ≥300 μg/L) was identified in 88% of the group at baseline (children aged 0-6 months) and 72% at follow-up (3 years later).
-At follow-up, 24% of the study group had thyroid hormone disturbance and 9% had subclinical hypothyroidism.
-Children with subclinical hypothyroidism showed poorer growth and were more likely to be underweight than those without (Aakre et al, 2016).
+(Akare et al, 2015).